duitkupg/joomshopping-pop/README.md

 - **Payment method not showing?**

-  - Check file permissions and JoomShopping configuration
-  - Verify the plugin is installed and enabled
+  - Verify the plugin files are properly installed
   - Check `duitku.log` for installation errors

 - **Callback not working?**

   - Ensure your server is accessible from the internet
-  - Check `duitku.log` for callback reception logs
+  - Check `duitku.log` for callback logs
-  - Verify callback URL configuration in development environment

-- **Installation fails?**

-  - Ensure JoomShopping component is installed first
-  - Check database permissions for payment method creation
-  - Review installation logs in Joomla

-- **Payment amount mismatch errors?**
+- **Payment amount issues?**
-  - The plugin automatically handles floating point precision issues
-  - Check `duitku.log` for item detail calculations and adjustments
+  - Check `duitku.log` for calculation details
-  - Verify order total calculations in JShopping
+  - Verify order totals in JoomShopping

 ### Logging

-All plugin activity is logged to `components/com_jshopping/log/duitku.log` with detailed information:
+All plugin activity is logged to `components/com_jshopping/log/duitku.log` with information about:

 - Payment processing steps
 - API communication
 - Callback handling
 - Error conditions
-- Item detail calculations

-**Viewing Logs:**

-- **Admin Interface**: Go to `administrator/index.php?option=com_jshopping&controller=logs` to view logs through JShopping admin
-- **File System**: Direct access at `components/com_jshopping/log/duitku.log`

 ## Support